 The philosophy of labor unions implies that all workers—union members or not—benefit from union activism and negotiation.
 Unions have initiated substantial changes in the entertainment industry from better safety protections to higher pay.
-“It’s a fact that unions raise the standards for all people working in a particular sector,” said Carteris, the president of SAG-AFTRA in a recent interview with Backstage.
+“It’s a fact that unions raise the standards for all people working in a particular sector,” said Carteris, the president of SAG-AFTRA in an interview with Backstage.
 “A rising tide lifts all boats, and collective bargaining is the rising tide.
 Fair wages, benefits and safe workplaces are good for everyone, and pre-union performers either do or will also benefit from having workplace protections in place that ensure they are not exploited.”

 If one of the actors’ unions calls a strike, make a point to learn more about the nature of the conflict and what the union is fighting for (you can read about these sorts of topics right here on Backstage).
 It’s vital to be informed on labor movements within the entertainment industry whether you’re an organized laborer or not: union activism influences the practices of the field as a whole.

 It’s also crucial to be aware of the reality that for many union actors, striking is a very sensitive and personal sacrifice by design.
 Passions will run high because the stakes are high: striking workers have made the choice to put their livelihoods on the line.
 Be thoughtful and respectful with striking actors and consider the time and effort they’re putting into strike activism.